-While building the movement in a disciplined way a revolutionary Marxist party opposes the undemocratic methods of the Stalinist bureaucracy, but is also against ?all inclusiveness? which experience has shown can parlayse the party and it?s ability to act.
+While building the movement in a disciplined way a revolutionary Marxist party opposes the undemocratic methods of Stalinism, but is also against “all inclusiveness” which experience has shown can paralyse the party and it’s ability to act.

-The reason democratic centralism and its method of organizing the leadership is so important is because Revolutionary opportunities are few and far between they don?t last forever.
+The reason democratic centralism and its method of organizing is so important is because revolutionary opportunities are few and far between they don’t last forever.
 We need to be able to lead a revolutionary movement.
-To do this we need a developed political leadership at national ?regional and local levels.
+To do this we need a developed political leadership at national, regional and local levels.

 We need a consistent and developed cadre so that opportunities that present themselves can be grasped.
-The process of Democratic centralism is vital to this development and requires a thorough accountability to hold the leadership in check.
+The method of democratic centralism is vital to this development and requires a thorough accountability to hold the leadership in check.

-The political idea of mass non-payment came from the national leadership and was discussed thoroughly at the branches.
-It was based on the Leaderships? political experience and analysis of other historical and international examples of non-payment ? i.e. rent strikes in Clyde in Glasgow.
-But most importantly, it was the ability for the political and organizational experiences of the members to be swiftly passed throughout the organization and in turn throughout the whole anti-poll tax campaign that made the campaign so successful.
+The political idea of mass non-payment was based on the leaderships’ political experience and analysis of other historical and international examples of non-payment – i.e. rent strikes in Clyde in Glasgow.
+But most importantly, it was the ability for the political and organizational experiences of the members to be swiftly passed throughout the organization and in turn throughout the whole anti-poll tax campaign.
+That is what made the campaign so successful.

-The Political leadership of the Socialist Party is held accountable by the membership ? the balance of democracy and centralism changes so that if swift action is required decisions are taken by leadership ? but are discussed at all levels and corrected if necessary.
-A key method is developing political teams and accountability.
-Because teams are so important it?s why the National Committee of the Socialist Party is elected by our national conference and why it?s elected as a slate .
-A slate means that a team of comrades is put forward for election by the membership rather than a series of individuals .
 Members are able to move any alternate slate if they feel it would provide a better national team.
-The Conference is a revolutionary party?s highest body because it has the greatest representation of membership.
-Accountability and teamwork are the reasons why it?s the National Committee?s responsibility to carry out the job that it was elected to do by conference.
+The Conference is a revolutionary party’s highest body because it has the greatest representation of membership.
+Accountability and teamwork are the reasons why it’s the National Committee’s responsibility to carry out the job that it was elected to do by conference.

 Reports of the National Committee are provided to all members at branch meetings so that all members know what is happening and why.
-The NC can co-opt people if needed and can invite people along who have specific expertise, for example for trade Union discussions.
-All Leaders are held accountable through the NC reports and branches sending resolutions to NC, and also through Day to day discussion with rank and file members.
+The National Committee can co-opt people if needed and can invite people along who have specific expertise, for example for trade union discussions.
+All leaders are held accountable through the National Committee reports and branches sending resolutions to National Committee and further through day to day discussion with rank and file members.

-Ultimately the NC members are responsible to conference.
-[If need be a recall conference of the national membership can be called to elect a new NC if that is thought necessary].
+Ultimately the National Committee members are responsible to conference.
+[If need be a recall conference of the national membership can be called to elect a new National Committee if that is thought necessary].

-NC members feedback to branches on issues such as recruitment, Paper sales.
-And these are mirrored in branch responsibility.
-So when members vote for a resolution at conference following opportunity to debate the issues whether the vote is lost or won as party members we carry out the decision.
-If questions arise in debates they can be discussed in branches and passed via resolutions brought to the NC.
-Here they can be discussed in full by the party?s leading members.
+National Committee members feedback to branches on issues such as recruitment, finances and magazine sales, and these are mirrored in branch responsibility.
+So when members vote for a resolution at conference following an opportunity to debate the issues whether the vote is lost or won party members are expected to carry out the decision.
+If questions arise in debates they can be discussed in branches and passed via resolutions brought to the National Committee.
+Here they can be discussed in full by the party’s leading members.

 The role of revolutionary Party

 The methods of democratic centralism are linked with the role of a revolutionary party.
-Lenin discussed the role of revolutionary Party ? in ?What is to be Done??
-As revolutionaries ?this movement imposes this duty upon us because the spontaneous struggle of the proletariat will not become its genuine class struggle until this struggle is led by a strong organization of revolution.?
-The energy and ferment of revolutionary situation is often compared to steam.
-Without a revolutionary party steam disappears.
-Whereas revolutionary party can be seen to be like a piston that captures and directs this energy.
-There have been many revolutionary movements where workers have been determined to carry out the abolition of capitalism, but there?s only been one successful led by workers in Russia 1917.
-That was led by the Boshevik party.
+Lenin discussed the role of revolutionary Party in “What is to be Done?”
+As revolutionaries “this movement imposes this duty upon us because the spontaneous struggle of the proletariat will not become its genuine class struggle until this struggle is led by a strong organization of revolution.”

 Lenin stated that a revolutionary party has the task of reorganizing the whole system of production and distribution on a more dignified and workable basis.
-The role of the party is agitation propaganda and organization. ?It?s necessary to help the masses in the process of daily struggle to find the bridge between present demands and the socialist program of the revolution.
-Trotsky realized that this should include a system of transitional demands.
-This means demands stemming from today?s consciousness of wider layers of working class and that inalterably leading to final conclusion ?conquest of power by the proletariat.
-The difference between a revolutionary party and a social democratic party is that they limit party work to reforms within frameworks of bourgeois society.
+The role of the party is agitation, propaganda and organization.
+“It’s necessary to help the masses in the process of daily struggle to find the bridge between present demands and the socialist program of the revolution.

-Lenin stated that ?the Role of the Revolutionary Party is to draw masses of workers, into intelligent decision of party questions discussed in the press, at meetings, in circles and at group meetings.?
-With ?Our duty ? to assist every capable worker to become a professional agitator, organizer, propagandist, literature distributor etc. It is important to develop as many worker-agitators as possible.?
+Lenin stated that “the role of the Revolutionary Party is to draw masses of workers, into intelligent decision of party questions discussed in the press, at meetings, in circles and at group meetings.”
+The party’s task is to assist every capable worker to become a professional agitator, organizer, propagandist, literature distributor etc. It is important to develop as many worker-agitators as possible.
 This involves involving all the membership in free and open political debates and discussions at branch level.

-Democratic centralism is the method by which revolutionary parties are organized.
+In summary democratic centralism is the method by which revolutionary parties are organized.
 It is a method of organization that flows from the very task that the revolutionary party sets itself namely the overthrow of capitalism.
 Its mechanisms mean that each member in the Socialist Party can impact on the leadership.
-It is the democracy of accountability of each member including the leadership.
-It means that the Socialist Party organizes and acts in a democratic manner.

 It means as members of the Socialist Party we act for the party and not as individuals.
-Each member should take part in political discussion and put forward ideas.
+Each member should take part in political discussions and put forward ideas.
 These ideas can be discussed at branch meetings and in resolutions to branch meetings.
-If you win the argument at branch a resolution goes for discussion at the NC, or if more suitable, can be put to the national conference.
-It is a workers? democracy with collective democracy ? not individualistic.
+If you win the argument at branch a resolution can go for discussion at the National Committee, or if more suitable it can be put to the national conference.

 As Cannon stated the membership has to demand and expect the greatest responsibility from the leaders because of the position they occupy in the movement.
 Selection of cadres to positions of leadership means conferring of extraordinary responsibility.
 Warrant must be proved continuously.
 Leaders need to have devotion, sacrifice, and complete identification with partly itself and its daily life and action.
 They need the ability to defend policies before the membership and defend line of the party as a whole to the working class.